Wojtman/10xCookbook/.ai/auth-spec.md

 - Shared UI
   - `FormAlert.tsx` – success/info/error alert region with role="alert" and focus management.
   - `FormSubmitButton.tsx` – primary submit with loading and disabled states.
-  - `RegistrationPrompt.tsx` – modal/banner triggered after first AI parse success or when temp recipes ≥2; prompts to register, links to `/auth/register`.
+  - `RegistrationPrompt.tsx` – modal/banner triggered after first AI parse success or when temp recipes ≥2; prompts to register.
+May embed `RegisterForm` inline (preferred for preserving temporary recipes for migration) with a fallback link to `/auth/register`.
   - `AccountMenu.tsx` – shows avatar/email for authenticated users; shows “Sign in” for anonymous; “Sign out” action posts to `/logout`.
   - `SessionGate.tsx` (optional client wrapper) – conditionally renders children based on a lightweight client session check, but SSR guards remain canonical.